MM-ISTS: Cooperating Irregularly Sampled Time Series Forecasting with Multimodal Vision-Text LLMs: Methodology

-where $S$ is the number of tokens output by MLLM and $d_m$ is the hidden dimension of the MLLM.
+where $S$ is the number of MLLM token embeddings and $d_m$ is the MLLM hidden dimension.
 The MLLM parameters remain frozen during training, which preserves the pre-trained knowledge.
 Following TimeCMA~\citep{DBLP:conf/aaai/0003X0YZ00025}, we pre-compute and store the MLLM token embeddings before training to improve computational efficiency.